apache/tvm/docs/langref/relay/expressions.rst

 Tuple
 ~~~~~

-We support tuple constructors; the tuple node builds a finite (i.e statically known size) sequence of
+The tuple node builds a finite (that is, of statically known size) sequence of heterogeneous data.
-heterogeneous data.
-These tuples match closely to Python's and enable efficient projection of their
+These tuples match Python's closely.
+Their fixed length allows for efficient projection of their
-members due to their fixed length.
+members.

 .. code-block:: python